Carla Easton: Solo career

-In 2016 Easton released her solo album Homemade Lemonade through Olive Grove Records under the name Ette.
+In 2016, Easton released her solo album Homemade Lemonade through Olive Grove Records under the name Ette.
 The album was listed as number 4 on the Bandcamp best albums of 2016, where it was described as a 'big, loud, glorious confection'.

-In 2017 Easton was invited to the first singer-songwriter residency at the Banff Centre for Arts and Creativity.
+In 2017, Easton was invited to the first singer-songwriter residency at the Banff Centre for Arts and Creativity.
 At the residency she met Howard Bilerman who later invited her to record an album in his Montreal studio.
 This was released as Impossible Stuff in 2018 under the name Carla J. Easton.
 Impossible Stuff was shortlisted for the Scottish Album of the Year Award in 2019.

 Her next solo album Weirdo was released on Olive Grove Records on 28 August 2020, with the title track featuring Stina Tweeddale of Honeyblood.
 The album title was chosen after Easton was told she was weird and she decided that being a weirdo should not be seen negatively.
 Most of the songs were written while Easton was homeless, and dealing with issues relating to low self-esteem and anxiety.
 Many of the tracks were co-wrtitten with Scott Paterson of Sons and Daughters.
 The album was well received, with it being named by Pitchfork as one of the 'Great Records You May Have Missed' of Summer 2020, saying that the album had 'the scrappy glamour of a homemade theatrical production'.
 Other reviews said that it was 'more robust' than previous records, with praise directed to the quality of the production work and the overall sound.

 Poster Paints

-In 2021 Easton formed Poster Paints with Simon Liddell, the former guitarist of Frightened Rabbit.
-The band was created after Easton and Liddell started sharing music ideas by email during Scotland's Covid-19 lockdown.
+In 2021, Easton formed Poster Paints with Simon Liddell, the former guitarist of Frightened Rabbit.
+The band was created after Easton and Liddell started sharing music ideas by email during Scotland's COVID-19 lockdown.

-Other Works
+Other works

 Easton co-wrote and sang the lead vocals on “Best Friend,” a track on Belle & Sebastian's How to Solve Our Human Problems EP (Part 3), released in 2018.

-In 2019 Easton composed and performed the music for the National Theatre of Scotland's production of Them! in the Tramway, Glasgow.
-In the same year she joined The Vaselines as their synth player for Belle and Sebastian's Boaty Weekender.
+In 2019, Easton composed and performed the music for the National Theatre of Scotland's production of Them! in the Tramway, Glasgow.
+In the same year, she joined The Vaselines as their synth player for Belle and Sebastian's Boaty Weekender.

+In 2024, Easton co-directed the documentary film Since Yesterday, also narrating and contributing research to the film.